saasbook/hw-activerecord-practice/README.md

 ## Background Information

-Although ActiveRecord is a key part of Rails, you can use the ActiveRecord library outside of a Rails app.
-Indeed, these exercises make use of ActiveRecord, but the exercises themselves do not constitute a Rails app.
-That's why the Gemfile lists `active_record` as a gem dependency: in a Rails app, the Gemfile would just list `rails` as a gem, but `rails` in turn depends on `active_record`, and Bundler would detect and resolve that dependency.

-Note also that the two files you will be modifying, `activerecord_practice.rb` and the specfile `spec/activerecord_practice_spec.rb`, explicitly `require` various gems.
-If this were a Rails app, Rails would automatically `require` all the gems in your Gemfile, so you'd never see explicit `require`s in the code files.

 Your goal is to write ActiveRecord queries against the fake customer database whose schema is as follows: